-This year’s holiday season is shaping up to be an incredibly busy one: After a year-and-a-half with little to no travel, many people are looking to spend Christmas and New Year’s somewhere memorable.
+This year’s holiday season is shaping up to be an incredibly busy one: After a very long time with little to no travel, many people are looking to spend Christmas and New Year’s somewhere memorable.
 Here are the places that are already open to U.S. travelers and ideal for the holidays, from the tried-and-true warm-weather getaways to under-the-radar gems worth considering.
-Watch this space, as we’ll be updating this list as more of the world opens up.

-The Hawaiian islands currently welcome travelers who have registered with the Safe Travels program and arrive with negative results from an approved Covid test performed no more than 72 hours prior.
-(In coming months, the testing requirement may be waived for fully vaccinated travelers.)
-A number of airlines will help passengers headed to the islands get a pre-flight test, for a fee.
+The Hawaiian islands currently welcome travelers who have registered with the Safe Travels program and have been fully vaccinated or recently tested.
 Once you’re in Hawaii, it’s all about enjoying the outdoors, from snorkeling to hiking to stand-up paddleboarding and ATV rides.
 Read Hawaii trip reviews.

 The U.S. Southwest

 Utah offers Moab, a year-round adventure mecca with 4×4 tours, canyoneering, and hiking in nearby Arches and Canyonlands national parks, plus spectacular resorts with your own private, standalone accommodations, such as Amangiri and Camp Sarika.
 Neighboring Arizona’s natural beauty and abundance of spread-out, five-star resorts appeal to many.
 Even the Andaz Scottsdale, just a short drive from the Phoenix airport, offers plenty of nearby opportunities for outdoor exploration, and the hotel’s contactless check-in lets you pull right up to your bungalow, with no stop in the lobby required.
 Neither state has any travel restrictions in effect right now.
 Read Southwest trip reviews.